Dental Hygiene Services

 Periodontitis usually features inflamed gums due to bacteria lodged in the tooth sockets.
 This condition also features heavy plaque on the teeth and a high tendency to get cavities.
 This kind of disinfection often helps alleviate symptoms from periodontitis by scraping all of the plaque out of the mouth and descaling the tooth sockets.
 This procedure does not cure gum disease but it can help the gums heal and keep the mouth healthy.
 To maintain the effects of the disinfection process, the dental patient must follow guidelines set down by his or her dentist.

-All our Professional dental cleaning is performed by our highly experienced dental hygienist.
+All our Professional dental cleanings are performed by our highly experienced dental hygienists.
 In addition to a dental exam, prophylaxis includes removal of calculus, removal of plaque, and tooth polishing.
 Calculus is a hardened plaque that develops on teeth over time and is attached firmly to the tooth above and below the gum line.
 Tartar is removed by scaling with specialized dental hygiene instruments.

 The presence of calculus influences the health of tooth, gum, and bone and harbours toxin releasing bacteria.
 Plaque is a sticky, almost invisible film that forms on the tooth surface.
 It is a growing colony of bacteria, food debris and saliva.